-Certain sets of limitations govern this series, as they do Kawara's other bodies of work.
-Every painting in the Today Series conforms to one of eight predetermined sizes, all horizontal in orientation, ranging from eight by ten inches to sixty-one by eighty-nine inches.
-And for every painting the artist mixes the color afresh, so that the chroma of each is unique.
-Colors and tonalities in the brown-gray and blue-black areas of the spectrum have become prevalent in recent years; earlier, cerulean blues and clear reds were more frequently employed.
-Four or five coats of acrylic are evenly applied to the surface of the canvas, on the sides as well as the frontal plane, and each layer is sanded down before the next is added, creating a dense matte surface.
-The whole is self-evidently an object, a three-dimensional entity.
-Letters, numbers, and punctuation marks are then meticulously built up across the center of the monochrome field.
-Eschewing stencils in favor of hand-drawn characters, Kawara skillfully renders the script, initially an elongated version of Gill Sans, later a quintessentially modernist Futura.
-Whatever slight variations and adjustments in the letters may be discerned over the years, they are no more significant than the often minute differences in hue.
-Nor is the choice of color more expressive or connotative than the measurements that determine the size of an individual work.
+Every painting in the series conforms to one of eight sizes, all horizontal in orientation, ranging from eight by ten inches to sixty-one by eighty-nine inches.
+For every painting the artist mixes the paint afresh, so that the color of each is unique.
+Tonalities in the brown-gray and blue-black range have dominated the last decades.
+Four or five coats of acrylic are evenly applied to the canvas, creating a dense matte surface.
+Letters, numbers, and punctuation marks are then built up by hand, rather than with the aid of stencils.
+Initially he used an elongated Gill Sans typeface, later a quintessentially modernist Futura.
+Variations in the letters or hues are of no symbolic significance, nor is the choice of a work’s color more connotative than its measurements.

-Each painting is stored in its own handmade cardboard box, alongside a clipping from a newspaper published in the same city and on the same day that the artist made the painting.
-History as recorded in daily events, whether global, national, or local, is bound together with the residues of individual activity and memorialized under the rubric of the date.
-In addition to the title, determined by the day on which the work was executed, a subtitle may be appended.
-These vary widely from diaristic notes to impersonal records, as the following examples from January 1966 attest: "I thought about memory and sense," "Janine came to my studio," "I am painting this painting," "USA began to bomb North Vietnam again."
-In counterpoint to the dialectic between order and chance—that is, between the regularity and standardization imposed by calendrical and linguistic conventions and the arbitrarily determined strictures governing size and color—there is a modicum of subjectivity: in the subtle traces of manual execution, clear evidence is offered of the act of making.2 A constant traveler, Kawara has now created Date Paintings in more than 112 cities worldwide, in a project that will end only with his death.
+Each painting is stored in a handmade cardboard box with a clipping from a newspaper published in the same city and on the same day that the painting was made.
+(Kawara has exhibited the works both with and without their boxes.)
+History as recorded in daily events, whether global or local, is bound together with a residue of individual activity.
+The subtle traces of manual execution are a counterpoint to the dialectic between order and chance—that is, between the regularity of calendrical and linguistic conventions and the arbitrary strictures of size and color.
+A constant traveler, Kawara has created Date Paintings in over 112 cities worldwide, in a project that will end only with his death.